SCULPT A NEW YOU

-A new year represents a new beginning, and many people have high hopes of getting fit and losing weight in the coming months.
-Many consumers chase those goals by joining a gym, at an average cost of about $700 a year -- and about two out of three don't use their memberships, according to data compiled by the Statistic Brain Research Institute.
+Many consumers chase the goals of losing weight and getting fit by joining a gym, at an average cost of about $700 a year -- and about two out of three don't use their memberships, according to data compiled by the Statistic Brain Research Institute.
 Others spring for a thousand-dollar treadmill or weight machine that ends up sitting idle.
 There are ways to get fit -- and stay motivated -- for much less.
-Try these approaches to working out at home in 2017.
+Try these approaches to working out at home in 2018.

 After choosing a type of training to start, a YouTube video -- or even a workout DVD from the library -- can set the pace for free.
 Plenty of at-home fitness programs require no equipment, or just a few inexpensive items such as dumbbells or elastic bands for resistance training and a jump rope for cardio.

-For those with a yoga practice, some quick online searching can lead to numerous free videos with step-by-step instructions.
+Some quick online searching can lead to abundant free videos with step-by-step instructions for doing yoga.
 Free apps let users combine poses to create a complete workout in addition to choosing a predesigned sequence.
 Many apps also offer premium subscription services or unlock a suite of advanced features for $5 to $10 a month -- less than the cost of an in-studio class.

 Outside support is an important part of keeping a workout plan on track.
 Teaming up with others can boost motivation, and friendly competition can help push everyone along.
-Online communities such as Reddit's r/Fitness, Bodyspace, and NerdFitness are filled with thousands of fitness fanatics and amateurs willing to share advice and support.
+Online communities such as Bodyspace, NerdFitness, and Reddit's r/Fitness are filled with thousands of fitness fanatics and amateurs willing to share advice and support.

 Video-game fans who need a push to get off the couch can find kindred spirits at Fitocracy.
 Users record their workouts to earn points and "level up."
 The platform also hosts coach-led, multi-week classes.
 Another popular downloadable fitness game is Zombies, Run!, which boasts more than 1 million participants and 200 missions.
 This app turns a run into a survival adventure as players collect supplies to build a town, dodge zombies, and explore the story with each mile.